bennwitt/bennwitt/README.md

 But before I was building custom RAG stacks and multimodal analyzers, I spent years in **IT operations and service delivery**, running enterprise platforms where uptime, stability, and scalability weren’t optional — they were the mission.
 That background means I design AI with the same mindset: **resilient, accountable, and ready for production.**

-> 🧘 “I don’t replace the operator — I give them the Iron Man suit.”
+> 🧘 “I don’t replace the operator — I give them the Iron Man suit. 鉄人”

 ---